AdnanHossain009/Console-Application-Development-Using-Numerical-Methods/README.md

 <h2>Video Presentation</h2>
     <p>A 2-minute video demonstrating the functionality of this application can be accessed <a href="your-video-link-here">here</a>.</p>

-<h2>Here is the full explanaton of the algorithm being used in each method and also detailed explanation is also included.</h2>
+<h2>Here full explanation of the algorithm being used in each method and detailed explanation is included.</h2>

 <h1>1.
 Jacobi Iterative Method</h1>
     <p>The Jacobi method is an iterative algorithm to solve a system of linear equations of the form:</p>